Task-oriented Communication Design in Cyber-Physical Systems: A Survey on Theory and Applications: Challenges and Open Problems

 The current framework assumes the availability of the common reward at all agents at no cost.
-In practice, the reward has to be send to the agents via (wireless) communication channels.
+In practice, the reward has to be sent to the agents via (wireless) communication channels.
 Therefore, the distribution of rewards among the agents must be taken into account when designing the communication strategy in such cases.
-Another issue is how the training is done.
-It is well known that centralized training can provide optimal solution for the multi-agent system.
-However, the centralized training architecture is not always available, especially in dynamic multi-agent systems.
-This asks for efficient distributed training design, in which the communications among the agents during the training phase is crucial and needs to be properly designed.
-So far, the communication is optimized based on the codebook and resource allocation philosophy.
-While this method is efficient for point-to-point and small networks, it is difficult to generalize to massive networks or takes into account latency and privacy constrained aspects.
-Another challenge in designing task-oriented communication system is how to properly take into consideration different reward functions for different agents.
-In an extreme, the agents can be competitive rather than collaborative \cite{Lowe2017:AC:MixedCoopComp}.
-In these cases, the communications should be adapted to specify individual target, which in turns affects both action and communication policies of the agents.
+Another challenge in designing task-oriented communications system is how to properly take into consideration different reward functions for different agents.
+In an extreme case, the agents can be competitive rather than collaborative \cite{Lowe2017:AC:MixedCoopComp}.
+In these cases, the communications should be adapted to specify individual target, which in turn affects both action and communication policies of the agents.